Psalm 22: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 21.

 Uses

 Judaism

 Psalm 22 is traditionally recited on the Fast of Esther, on the day before Purim.

 This psalm is recited during synagogue services on Purim by various groups.
 Sephardi and Mizrahi Jews say Psalm 22 at the beginning of the evening service on Purim night.
 Sephardi and Mizrahi Jews, as well as Ashkenazi Jews who follow the nusach of the Vilna Gaon, recite Psalm 22 as the Song of the Day in the Purim morning service.

 Verse 4 is part of the opening paragraph of Uva letzion.

 Verse 12 is recited during Selichot.

 Verse 26 is found in the repetition of the Amidah in the Rosh Hashanah morning service.

 Verse 29 is a part of the Song of the Sea, which is recited during Pesukei dezimra in the morning prayer.
 This verse is also said during Mussaf on Rosh Hashanah.